 group:'token' => [html] bounds: (42, 46)

-struct using the function re.get_group_by_name
+struct, using the function re.get_group_by_name

 .

-Here a more complex example of use:
+Here is a more complex example of using them:

 fn convert_html_rgb_n(in_col string) u32 {